evgenyneu/image_compressor_c/benchmark.md

 # Benchmark

 We want to make the program run faster.
-To measure performance we run the following benchmark on the same computer:
+To measure performance we run the following benchmark:

 ```
 ./build/compressor --benchmark